-Studies find that skilled negotiators spend much more time looking for ways to give their counterparts these things than mediocre negotiators do.
+Skilled negotiators spend more time looking for ways to give their counterparts these things than mediocre negotiators do.

-Here’s an illustration of the importance of this idea.
+Here’s an example to illustrate the importance of this idea.

 An Embarrassing Tax

-At the bottom of the letter was this: “If you wish to discuss the matter, please contact this agent at this number.”
+At the bottom of the letter was a note: “If you wish to discuss the matter, please contact this agent at this number.”

 Not surprisingly, many store owners called and demanded a meeting.
-They were outraged and embarrassed by this tax that, of course, they hadn’t budgeted for.
+They were outraged and embarrassed by this tax that they hadn’t budgeted for.
 The tax had the potential to drive them out of business.

-Listening to NYC store owners reaction to a tax perceived to be unfair proves to be a useful negotiation tactic.
+Listening to NYC store owners’ reaction to a tax perceived to be unfair proved to be a useful negotiation tactic.

 A Bad Offer

-The open secret among the tax collectors was that they knew this was a bogus and unfair tax, and it really wasn’t worth suing over.
-So when a store owner came to meet with a tax collector, before the owner even said anything, the tax collector would routinely say, “Look, while you do owe us the full $30,000, I’d be willing to settle today for $15,000.”
+The open secret among the tax collectors was they knew this was a bogus and unfair tax, and it wasn’t worth suing over.
+So when a store owner came to meet with a tax collector, before the owner said anything, the tax collector would routinely say, “While you do owe us the full $30,000, I’d be willing to settle today for $15,000.”

-But to the collectors’ dismay, the store owners would routinely refuse.
-Often, the tax collectors reported, the store owners seemed stubborn, obtuse, and pugnacious.
+To the collectors’ dismay, the store owners would routinely refuse.
+The tax collectors reported the store owners often seemed stubborn, obtuse, and pugnacious.

 “What was wrong with these people?” the collectors wanted to know.
-“We are offering them 50% off a debt they clearly owe.
+“We are offering them 50 percent off a debt they clearly owe.
 What more do they want?
 Why are we making so few settlements?”